 What Will the Tax Impact Be?

-As she has four ties, Mrs Sunseeker will be tax resident in the UK, for at least the first two years after she leaves, by spending just 16 days per annum in the UK, far lower than the 90 she had anticipated.
+As she has four ties, Mrs Sunseeker will be tax resident in the UK, for at least the first two years after she leaves, by spending just 16 days per year in the UK, far lower than the 90 she had anticipated.

 The next time she receives her large dividend, she would still be considered UK tax resident and will suffer UK income tax.
 It may be even worse, if she has not paid this tax on time she would receive a late payment penalty, which is quite likely because she no longer believed she was UK tax resident and she could be liable for penalties under the ‘offshore assets’ rules too.

 The problem would become further compounded were Mrs Sunseeker to sell her shares in the family business in Dubai for a large gain, while she believed she was not UK resident.

 Please note for completeness, that the UK ‘split year rules’ are not being considered, nor are the tax implications of Mrs Sunseeker continuing to receive a salary for work she undertakes when in the UK.
 Dixcart, would of course advise on these, where relevant.
 The Bahamas does not have a double tax treaty with the UK, and there is therefore no tie breaker clause to consider in this scenario either.

 So, What Could Mrs Sunseeker Do?

 Can you believe it, the flight is still delayed!

 Mrs Sunseeker picks up her phone and calls Mr Sunseeker.
 Whilst he loves his job, he now understands that there will be a high tax cost if his wife does not properly exit UK tax residence.
 He packs his things and heads to the airport.
 While on his way, he calls his employer and resigns, and then calls an estate agent to list the home for immediate rental.

 The repercussions of the two actions above, would be to reduce the number of UK ties that Mrs Sunseeker has, from four to two:

 - 90 days in both of the previous two tax years; and